How To Get A Medical Marijuana Card Online In CT [2020 Update]

 CT – Telehealth gives patients the opportunity to visit with a marijuana card doctor in Connecticut using your smart phone, tablet, or personal computer.
 Online medcard appointments help reduce the spread and exposure of patients to Coronavirus (COVID-19).
 Qualified patients can get legal THC and CBD medicine for the treatment of several qualifying conditions.

-Live marijuana telehealth appointments can be done from anywhere in the state online without having to leave the house.
+Virtual marijuana telehealth appointments can be done from anywhere in the state online without having to leave the house.
 No travel, in person doctor office visit, or inconvenience.
 Your Connecticut medical card will be issued after the doctors approval.
 It doesn’t get any more germ free than this!

 If you’re ready, simply fill out the MMJ patient registration form and press submit.
 Then create a login, and you’re on your way to a marijuana doctors appointment from the comfort of your living room or dining room table.
 You will receive an email with follow up details as well.
 See if you qualify today.